Ultrawipf/OpenFFBoard-hardware/README.md

 - Changed crystal load capacitors to lower values.
 (F407 DFU is very sensitive and does not work reliably with too high value caps)
 - Added E-Stop capacitor against noise triggering it
 - Tented vias

+#### 1.2.2
+- Swapped (Previously unused) Encoder Z pin from pin 65 to pin 62 because of interrupt conflicts with the DRV flag pin